laserpants/foomake/README.md

 # foomake

 Wouldn't it be nice to have a more declarative way to express CMake build requirements?
-So that, instead of
+So that, instead of&hellip;

 ```cmake
 cmake_minimum_required(VERSION 3.2)